 What to Consider When Choosing the Best Swing Set

-Take note of whether the plastic on a particular swing set is recommended for both indoor or outdoor use, and remember that—no matter how high the quality—plastic will eventually fade in the sun.
+Take note of whether the plastic on a particular swing set is recommended for both indoor and outdoor use, and remember that—no matter how high the quality—plastic will eventually fade in the sun.
 However, there is no risk of slivers and rust and less risk of dangerous heat with plastic.
-You should still check the temperature of plastic slides and swings to make sure they haven’t become too hot for use.
+Users should still check the temperature of plastic slides and swings to make sure they haven’t become too hot for use.

 Size and Capacity